awsker/EldenBingo/README.md

 # Bingo board controls
 * Left click - Check or uncheck a square for you/your team.
 Visible for everyone.
 * Right click - Mark a square with a star.
-The star can be used for anything, like a reminder for yourself or for coordinating a plan with your teammates.
-The star is only visible to your own team.
+The star can be used for anything, like a reminder for yourself.
+The star is only visible to you.
 * Mouse wheel up/down - Increase/decrease the count of this square.
 The counter is useful for squares that have a set number of tasks that need to be completed, where it's easy to lose track of your progress.
 The counter is only visible to your own team and spectators.

 # AdminSpectators